About The Stair Society

 In making knowledge of the past readily accessible and fulfilling its objectives, we depend on the support of Scottish lawyers, both advocates and solicitors, and on legal historians throughout the world, as well as upon libraries and institutions.

-When resources allow us to do so, we also fund a postgraduate scholarship in furtherance of our objectives.
+When resources allow us to do so, we also fund research in furtherance of our objectives.

 The Stair Society is named after Scotland's greatest jurist, James Dalrymple, 1st Viscount Stair

-The Society is a self-funded registered Scottish charity - when possible we offer postgraduate scholarships
+The Society is a self-funded registered Scottish charity - when possible we may offer funding for research